-- Examples: Dr. Eggman/Robotnik, who has actually conquered an alien planet and used its inhabitants as energy, all major races in Star Trek (Borg, Dominion, Klingons, Romulans, UFP, etc), The Saiyans and the Ginyu Force, the younger races in Babylon 5, the Cylons, the Combine, the Zerg, Ka Anor, the People's Republic of Haven, the Ur-Quan Kzer-Za and Kohr-Ah, the Tau Empire and the ancient Eldar and Dark Eldar from Warhammer 40,000, King Ghidorah and Hedorah (Showa version), the Phfor Empire and Notorious Mental, The Successor States, the Clans and the Word of Blake, the Suul'ka Horde, Andross, Grand Admiral Thrawn and the other post-Palpatine Imperial warlords of the Star Wars Expanded Universe usually blurred the line between this and Galactic Threat: their ambition was usually galactic, but aside from Ysanne Isard, Thrawn himself and the Emperor Reborn and perhaps at a stretch Warlord Zsinj they rarely had a credible chance of reconquering the galaxy, and by Admiral Pellaeon's time the Empire falls squarely into this territory, the Yevetha, the Mandalorian Neo-Crusaders and most other non-Sith antagonists in the Star Wars EU also fall somewhere in this category.
+- Examples: Dr. Eggman/Robotnik, who has actually conquered an alien planet and used its inhabitants as energy, all major races in Star Trek (Borg, Dominion, Klingons, Romulans, UFP, etc), The Saiyans and the Ginyu Force, the younger races in Babylon 5, the Cylons, the Combine, the Zerg, Ka Anor,Felix and Locus from season 11-13 of Red vs. Blue, the People's Republic of Haven, the Ur-Quan Kzer-Za and Kohr-Ah, the Tau Empire and the ancient Eldar and Dark Eldar from Warhammer 40,000, King Ghidorah and Hedorah (Showa version), the Phfor Empire and Notorious Mental, The Successor States, the Clans and the Word of Blake, the Suul'ka Horde, Andross, the Union of Allied Planets, Grand Admiral Thrawn and the other post-Palpatine Imperial warlords of the Star Wars Expanded Universe usually blurred the line between this and Galactic Threat: their ambition was usually galactic, but aside from Ysanne Isard, Thrawn himself, the Emperor Reborn and perhaps at a stretch Warlord Zsinj they rarely had a credible chance of reconquering the galaxy, and by Admiral Pellaeon's time the Empire falls squarely into this territory, the Yevetha, the Mandalorian Neo-Crusaders and most other non-Sith antagonists in the Star Wars EU also fall somewhere in this category, Atomsk.

 - Galactic Threat: The Villain has the capability to destroy or control the best part of the galaxy.
 Galactic Conquerors are this threat level.